-- 3. At least one parking space shall be provided. - 4.
-There is one ingress/egress point from the public road to the principal structure and the garage apartment. - 5.
-The garage apartment is accessory to the principal single-family dwelling; rent may be charged for the accommodation provided. - 6.
-The garage apartment may be used as a year-round dwelling. - G. The following additional standards shall be used by the Planning Commission when considering if a portion of a single-family dwelling may be constructed as an Accessory Apartment: - 1.
-It is the intent of Munising Township to allow for an accessory apartment where, because of advancing age or illness, assistance or companionship is needed.
+- 5. Meets regulations, if any, governing signs used by a group day-care home to identify itself. - 6.
+Meets regulations, if any, requiring a group day-care home operator to provide off-street parking accommodations for his/her employees. - D. The following additional standards shall be used by the Zoning Board when considering construction or use of an existing structure as a Rental House: - 1.
+No more than two rental houses are permitted per lot.
+Each rental house will comply with all setback requirements of a principal structure.
+A site plan will show the rental house as located on a minimum lot size parcel of that district meeting the required set back requirements. - a.
+One rental house is permitted on a lot that is at least two times the minimum lot area for applicable district. - b.
+Two rental houses are permitted on a lot that is at least three times the minimum lot area for the applicable district. - 2.
+The minimum size of the rental house shall be 840 square feet. - E. The following additional standards shall be used by the Zoning Board when considering if a portion of a single-family dwelling may be constructed as an Accessory Apartment: - 1.
+It is the intent of Stephenson Township to allow for an accessory apartment where, because of advancing age or illness, assistance or companionship is needed.
 The accessory apartment shall be a separate apartment within the principal dwelling unit that shares a common wall. - 2.
-No alteration or conversion of an existing housing unit shall take place without the acquisition of an authorized building permit. - H. The following additional standards shall be used by the Planning Commission when considering if a single-family dwelling may be allowed on the same lot as a permitted business: - 1.
+No alteration or conversion of an existing housing unit shall take place without the acquisition of an authorized building permit. - 3.
+The accessory apartment may continue as long as medical or other reasons exist. - H. The following additional standards shall be used by the Zoning Board when considering if a single-family dwelling may allowed on the same lot as a permitted business: - 1.
 The single-family dwelling must be considered to be incidental to the permitted business. - 2.
 To be considered incidental, the dwelling must be occupied by the business owner or operator.

-Section 904 Conditions and Safeguards
+Section 803 Conditions and Safeguards